Glomerulonephritis

 Treating glomerulonephritis

 Treatment for glomerulonephritis depends on the cause and severity of your condition.
-Mild cases may not need any treatment.
+If an underlying condition can be identified, treating it can help.

 Treatment can be as simple as making changes to your diet, such as eating less salt to reduce the strain on your kidneys.

-Medication to lower blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors, is commonly prescribed because they help protect the kidneys.
+Medicine to lower blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors, is commonly prescribed because it helps protect the kidneys.

-If the condition is caused by a problem with your immune system, medication called immunosuppressants may be used.
+If the condition is caused by a problem with your immune system, medicine called immunosuppressants may be used.

 Complications of glomerulonephritis